Posted on 5 Comments

 Have More Questions?

 Feel free to reach out to us!
-You can ask us any questions via commenting below, our social media pages, email, or contact form all found in the links below.
 We are happy to help you learn more about this fascinating topic!

 1. Hi there.
 We are specifically referring to pig tallow (aka lard) or cow tallow (aka tallow) in this post and defined them as such for our purposes.
 As you have seen here, these 2 different “tallows” (rendered animal fats) have 2 different fatty acid contents.
 We can assume with great confidence that bear tallow, sheep tallow, goat tallow, chicken tallow, deer tallow, etc to be quite different than cow or pig tallow.
 Since never having used bear tallow before, we cannot answer your question.
 If you are not having good results, maybe try a lard (pig tallow) shampoo so you can compare the difference with your bear tallow shampoo? 🙂 Thanks for the unique question! -Mariah (owner/founder/formulator)